 - whether the application is in any way commercial (and if so, how) - note that applications (with the exception of anonymised tabulations) which are for solely commercial purposes and do not demonstrate benefit to the health and social care system will not be approved

-Purpose - objective
+a - objective

-Some crucial questions to ask are:
+Key questions to ask are:

 Does it clearly explain the purpose of the project/programme/request/research?